How to Feel Better During Breast Cancer Treatment

 If these things don't work, your doctor may want to change your dosage or extend your "time off" cycle with the drug.

-Several kinds of chemotherapy can cause mouth sores.
+Several kinds of chemotherapy can cause these.
 Radiation can also cause them.
-They're painful, making it harder to eat and drink.
+They're painful and make it hard to eat and drink.

 - Use a soft toothbrush.